-Expanded Access, also called compassionate use or early access, enables some patients with serious or life-threatening diseases without available therapeutic alternatives, who would not have otherwise met the enrollment criteria for the clinical trials in progress, to gain access to investigational treatment outside of a clinical trial.
-Expanded access is different from a clinical trial in which the primary purpose is to collect extensive safety and efficacy data to support submission of an application to the FDA, EMA, or similar regulatory agencies, to market a drug.
+Expanded Access, also called compassionate use or early access, enables some patients with serious or life-threatening diseases without available therapeutic alternatives, who would not otherwise have been eligible to participate in our clinical trials, to gain access to investigational treatment outside of a clinical trial.
+Expanded access is different from a clinical trial in which the primary purpose is to collect extensive safety and efficacy data to support submission of an application to regulatory agencies to market a drug.

-Laminar Pharmaceuticals understands there might be patients interested in obtaining access to our investigational products for treatment under an Expanded Access program.
-However, at this stage of the development of our products we are unable to manufacture our investigational drugs in the quantities that may be needed for expanded access purposes.
+Laminar Pharmaceuticals does recognize and understand there might be patients interested in obtaining access to our investigational products for treatment through Expanded Access but we are unable to manufacture our investigational drugs in the quantities that may be needed for expanded access purposes.
 Therefore, to ensure availability of investigational material for clinical research and to maintain the safety of potential patients, Laminar Pharma does not currently provide access to our investigational products through Compassionate use/Expanded Access.

 This policy may be revised by Laminar Pharmaceuticals at any time.
-Should you have additional questions, please reach out to your physician, or contact email@example.com.
+If you have any questions, please reach out to your physician, or contact email@example.com.

 We currently head a consortium of 12 leading clinical and research institutions from across Europe in the CLINGLIO project, designed to test the efficacy and safety of our most promising anticancer drug, LAM561 (2OHOA).
 Our goal is to execute “A Clinical Phase IIB trial with 2OHOA in patients with newly-diagnosed malignant glioma”, and to this end we have been awarded a 6,15 million euro grant by the European Commission.
 Find out more at the CLINGLIO project website.
 We are also working with the Fundación Rioja Salud, in Spain.